remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 server.listen(8080);
 ```

-This code is saved to `server.js` and run using `node server.js` and now I can visit `localhost:8080` on my machine, and it should start logging, in 2 second increments "and now more messages..." ([sample code including disconnect handling](https://gist.github.com/remy/50f1758a74242d51a90f)).
+This code is saved to `server.js` and run using `node server.js` and now I can visit `localhost:8080` on my machine, and it should start logging, in 2 second increments "and now more messages..." ([live demo version that writes to the DOM](http://lit-thicket-2959.herokuapp.com/)).

 A comet server has a bit more to it, but with this simple few lines of code we can create as many persistent connection as we like and our server will continue to accept requests.